 On completion of the inspection, the port State inspector shall provide the master of the vessel a copy of the inspection report containing the findings of the inspection, to be signed by the inspector and the master.
 The master's signature shall serve only as acknowledgement of the receipt of a copy of the report.
 The master shall be given the opportunity to add any comments or objection to the report, and to contact the competent authority of the flag Member or CNCP.

-The port Member or CNCP, in its capacity as a port State shall transmit a copy of the inspection report to the SPRFMO Executive Secretary no later than 15 working days following the date of completion of the inspection using the Format for Port Inspection Reports in Annex 3.
+The port Member or CNCP, in its capacity as a port State shall transmit by electronic means the results of the inspection to the inspected vessel’s flag State, to the State of which the vessel’s master is a national, to the SPRFMO Executive Secretary, to the FAO and to other relevant States, relevant international organizations and other regional fisheries management organisations as appropriate, no later than 15 working days following the date of completion of the inspection using the Format for Port Inspection Reports in Annex 3.
 If the inspection report cannot be transmitted within 15 working days, the port State shall notify the SPRFMO Executive Secretary within the 15 working day time period the reasons for the delay and when the report will be submitted.
-The Executive Secretary shall promptly convey the report to the authorities of the fishing vessel inspected.
+The Executive Secretary shall promptly convey the report to the authorities of the fishing vessel inspected and shall ensure it is made electronically available to all Members and CNCPs.

 Members and CNCPs shall take necessary action to ensure that masters facilitate safe access to the fishing vessel, cooperate with the competent authority of the port State, facilitate the inspection and communication and not obstruct, intimidate or interfere, or cause other persons to obstruct, intimidate or interfere with port State inspectors in the execution of their duties.